pjuric/pjuric/README.md

 [<p>Weather Website</p>][weather]

 *All my projects and project codes are available in repositories where each repository represents one of the projects.<br/>
-*Some of the projects may be outdated or have defective components due to third party APIs, outdated technologies...
+*Some of the projects may be outdated or have defective components due to third party APIs, outdated technologies and libraries...